What is the Point of Winning in Sport?

 What is the point of winning?

-Winning is the successful overcoming of obstacles and reaching a desired goal or outcome.
-In order to win at soccer, one team must score one more goal than the other team within the agreed laws (rules) of the game.
+To win at a game of (fill-in-the-blank), a person or a team must overcome the obstacles which stand between them and their objective.
+For example, within the sport of soccer, one team must score one more goal than the other team within the agreed laws (rules) of the game.

 Since retiring I have spent a good deal of time contemplating what exactly is the purpose of spending all those years kicking a round ball around a rectangular field, trying to get it into a rectangular net in order to ‘win’ the game.

 I’d like to think there is something deeper and more meaningful there, and it isn’t as silly as it sounds.
-My current understanding is that, much like eating, there is a difference between the objective of the game (in this case winning by scoring one more goal) and the purpose of playing the game in the first place.
+My current understanding is that there is a difference between the objective of the game (in this case winning by scoring one more goal) and the purpose of playing the game in the first place.
 Moreover, when we fail to differentiate these two things, objective and purpose, we can get ourselves into real trouble.

 To focus only on the objective of soccer involves seeing the act of playing or coaching the game as an end in itself; ‘I play or coach the game in order to win the game’.
 In this line of thinking, winning is the sole aim.
 Those who concern themselves with winning in this way (as the prime target), see sport as measured through results; making a certain team, being a starter, scoring goals, winning championships, coaching records etc. This is about the pursuit of playing the ‘outer game’ of sport.
 The outcome of the game, in this sense, becomes the point or the fuel for the person’s participation within the activity.